 This is an alternative business vehicle – formed by professionals such as Lawyers, Chartered Accountants, and Company Secretaries – regulated under the Limited Liability Partnerships Act 2012.
 Its salient features include flexibility in terms of formation, maintenance, and termination; protection of limited liability to its partners (meaning any debts are borne by the assets of the LLP and not that of its partners); and legal status of a body corporate capable of suing and being sued.

 Over the last few years, SSM has made substantial efforts to transform and streamline Malaysian business registration processes online, depending upon which of the above types you choose from.
 Though the first step invariably would be to decide on a name and place it under reservation via the SSM’s Malaysia Corporate Identity (“MyCoID”) portal.

-Incorporation of Company in Malaysia under the Companies Act 2016 (for SDN BHD and BHD)
+Incorporation of Company in Malaysia Under the Companies Act 2016 (for SDN BHD and BHD)

 In general, there are three types of companies that can be incorporated in Malaysia – limited by shares (fee is RM1,000), limited by guarantee (fee is RM3,000), and company unlimited.
-All these have few common features including a name, as well as one or more members and company directors.
+All these have a few common features including a name, as well as one or more members and company directors.

 But the most common type is a company limited by shares.
 If such a limited company has at least one director who has a principal place of residence in Malaysia and one promoter, it is a Private Limited company. (or locally known as SDN BHD)